Search within Therapeutic Immunology Group Web Site:

 Professor Steve Cobbold (Senior Scientist)Steve Cobbold's Home Page

 Steve is interested in the mechanisms of peripheral tolerance, and ways of generating tolerance as a therapeutic procedure.
 Most recently he has been working on identifying the molecular mechanisms of linked suppression and infectious tolerance.
-He has recently identified an important role for nutrient sensing, particularly of essential amino acids, as a mechanism of immune regulation and stability of regulatory T cells.
+He has recently identified an important role for nutrient sensing, particularly of essential amino acids, and mTOR signalling as a mechanism of immune regulation and in the stability/plasticity of regulatory T cells.

 He does quite a lot of analysis of T-cell subsets by up to 9 colour FACS, sorting and cloning, with Liz Adams (also you should see Steve if you wish to use the TIG FACSCalibur with 96 well plate autosampler facilities.)